Last updated April 14, 2022

 A patient may be eligible to have an Essential Care Partner (ECP) trained to be part of their care team if they are admitted to an inpatient bed for longer than seven days or they have a preplanned surgery.
 Patients request an ECP by speaking with their care team.

-Pass screening for COVID-19 before coming inside the hospital.
+Pass screening before coming inside.